jwang1122/apcomputer/exams/sectionII-02.md

     * @param s the current WordSet
-    * @return the number of words in s that begin with "A" */ public static int count A (WordSet s)
+    * @return the number of words in s that begin with "A" */ public static int countA (WordSet s)
  ```

- (b) Write a client method removeA that removes all words that begin with "A." If there are no such words in s, then removeA does nothing.
-In writing removeA, you may call method count A specified in part (a).
-Assume that count A works as specified, regardless of what you wrote in part (a).
+ (b) Write a client method removeA that removes all words that begin with "A".
+If there are no such words in s, then removeA does nothing.
+In writing removeA, you may call method countA specified in part (a).
+Assume that countA works as specified, regardless of what you wrote in part (a).

  ![WordSet 1](images/sectionII-02.png)